 Reducing Japanese business tax

-In the previous section introducing Japanese business tax structuring, we noted that many foreign companies doing business in Japan are not properly structured to reduce their Japanese corporate taxes.
-This might be because there is not a lot of clear and unambiguous tax advice available about business in Japan and Japanese business income tax; my personal experience supports that possibility.
+In the previous section introducing Japanese corporate tax structuring, we noted that many foreign companies doing business in Japan are not properly structured to reduce their Japanese corporate taxes.
+This might be because there is not a lot of clear and unambiguous tax advice available about business in Japan and Japanese business income tax; my personal experience supports such an explanation.
 While managing a US software vendor’s Japanese subsidiary, I asked several partners of the Tokyo office of our Big-5 corporate auditor the following question: “We are losing a fortune in Japanese taxes; can someone here please tell me how we can better structure our US – Japan operations to get more cash back to the head-office?”
 In 6 years managing that company, and despite a constant stream of cash lost to Japanese income taxes, I did not receive a clear answer to that question and eventually figured it out for myself.

 - No physical presence (i.e. operating purely through independent ‘arms-length’ 3rd-parties).